 As a partnership Centenary Cities Nottingham worked tremendously hard throughout 2018 to provide some fantastic and varied activities last year, with the aim of engaging women from all parts of the city, from all different walks of life, with varying interests and backgrounds.
 With our full-proof idea of having a themed approach to each of our activities (politics, art, history and community), I think it’s safe to say we succeeded….(if I do say so myself!).

 As an organisation Nottingham City Council were pleased to lead on the more politically driven events over the past year.
 These included a Voter Registration drive in the city centre encouraging more women to register to vote, engagement with schools to educate our young people on the suffrage movement and the importance of voting, as well as a really great equalities discussion at the beginning of the year that included a fabulous panel of guests and some really insightful audience participation.
-It was really great to see some many people engaging with our events and expressing to us what the suffrage movement meant to them.
+It was really great to see so many people engaging with our events and expressing to us what the suffrage movement meant to them.

 On a personal note, it was an absolute pleasure for me to get involved in the activities all throughout last year.
 Not just as an organiser, but as an attendee, learning more about the Suffrage movement, the role Nottingham played in the movement, as well as all of the hard work and determination it took from such brave women 100 years ago to get us to where we are today.
 I’m truly grateful to honour and celebrate them and I look forward to seeing what the future holds – role on 2028!